Smart meter accuracy: is my smart meter accurate?

 Yes!
 With a smart meter, you’ll receive accurate, not estimated bills – meaning you only pay for the energy you use.

-With these regular automatic meter readings, your supplier will be able to provide you with accurate bills.
+With these regular automatic meter readings, your supplier can send you accurate bills.
 And you don’t even need to take a manual reading.
 Pretty smart, right?

 When you get a smart meter installed, you’ll also be offered an in-home display.
-This is a handheld, portable screen that shows you exactly how much energy you're using in pounds and pence, in near real time.
+This is a handheld, portable screen that shows you how much energy you're using in pounds and pence.

-If you have recently had your smart meter installed, the first bill you receive after your installation may still be estimated.
+- If you have recently had your smart meter installed, the first bill after the installation may still be estimated.
 This is expected and should be fixed in time for your next bill.
-Following this, you should have accurate bills.
+After this, you should have accurate bills.

 If you think that the bills generated by your smart meter are not accurate